 DULL TOOL DIM BULB BOOKS HERE

-A fellow on Ebay is selling an envelope he received from the model which shows while she may have been living in obscurity...she wasn't really hiding.
+Bettie Page the mode may have been living in obscurity... but she wasn't really hiding.
 Did you ever use those free return address labels sent to you without "paying" for them with a donation?
 Well, we'll never know if Bettie did, but she used them.

 Lyle Stuart was, I can say with no fear of libel (as he is dead) a nut-case.
 A SERIOUS nut case.
 Fearless, brilliant, a genius, fascinating...but 100 percent certifiable crazy.
 The book above, "LOOSE WOMEN THROUGHOUT THE WORLD" which Lyle published in 1964 is only one example.
 Here are a few more things we can attribute to this demented tornado.